animefilm/filmbin/README.md

-# filmbin App term of service
+# Bin team Apps term of service

 # The App